kubernetes/contributor-site/content/en/events/kcc2021/faq.md

 <br>
 <img align="center" src="/events/kcc2021/name.png" width="40%">

+### Information on each channel in Discord

+- `announcements` : Announcements for any new events/updates will be done here
+- `code-of-conduct` : Make sure to accept the code of conduct by reacting with the Kubernetes emoji to the message!
+- `instructions-to-connect` : Follow the steps mentioned therre to enable all the existing channels
+- `faq` : Have a question or having a problem?
+Your question may be answered here :)
+- `help` : Need help?
+Have a question?
+Ask them here!
+- `feedback` : We would love to here your thoughts on what we can improve on and we can do a better job next time.
+- `general` : General chat for folks to chat
+- `awwwwww` : Show us pictures of your pets and other fluffy things that are cute.
+Humans allowed.
+- `food` : Show us food pictures and other tasty items around you.
+- `lfg` : Looking for a people to play a game with?
+Post your invite here!
+- `games` : Share links to play online games with each other.
+- `board-games` : Any board games enthusiast, this is your place to be!
+- `theater` : Let's watch movies and stuff and chat about it here.
+- `links-from-voice` : Use this channel to share links from various voice channels.
+- `main-events-chat` :  Text discussion related to events taking place in the main event channel
+- `main-events` : [Main events](https://www.kubernetes.dev/events/kcc2021/activities/#events) will be kicked off here
+- `hallway-1`/`hallway-2` : Voice channels for random discussions
+- `games-1`/`games-2` : People can team up to play online games using these channels
+- `k8s-ttrpg` : Kubernetes on the Tabletop RPG event will be kicked off here
+- `+ HORIZONTAL POD AUTOSCALER` : Creates your own voice channel

+### What is the HORIZONTAL VOICE AUTOSCALER channel for?

+Under this channel, a `+ create voice channel` channel can be seen, joining which will create your own voice channel (just as similar as creating a pod!).
+For more information on the bot, check the pinned message in the `ac-commands` channel.

 ### How do I know if someone is a Moderator, Staff Member or an Admin?